bulletmark/mpr/README.md

 Many using this program possibly also have downloaded the MicroPython source tree for building firmware images.
-E.g. the source installed at `/opt/MicroPython/` also includes mpremote at `tools/mpremote/mpremote.py`.
+E.g. the source installed at `/opt/micropython/` also includes mpremote at `/opt/micropython/tools/mpremote/mpremote.py`.
 So for this reason mpr does not require mpremote to be explicitly installed as a formal package.

-Mpr first looks for a `mpremote` program in the same directory as itself, otherwise assumes `mpremote` is in your PATH (e.g. at `/usr/bin/mpremote`).
-You can alternately specify the option `--path-to-mpremote` to specify the path, e.g. if you have the MicroPython source installed somewhere then you don't need to formally install mpremote and can instead just set e.g. `--path-to-mpremote /opt/micropython/tools/mpremote/mpremote.py` in your `~/.config/mpr.conf` as a [default option](#default-options) as described in a previous [section](#default-options).
+Mpr first looks for a `mpremote` program in the same directory as it's own executable `mpr` self, otherwise mpr assumes `mpremote` is somewhere in your PATH (e.g. at `/usr/bin/mpremote`).
+Alternatively, you can specify the option `--path-to-mpremote` to explicitly specify the path, e.g. if you have the MicroPython source installed somewhere then you don't need to formally install mpremote and can instead just set e.g.
+`--path-to-mpremote /opt/micropython/tools/mpremote/mpremote.py` in your `~/.config/mpr.conf` as a [default option](#default-options) as described in a previous [section](#default-options).